-Spinach Gratin is full of creamy, cheesy goodness.
+Easy Make-Ahead Spinach Gratin is a perfect side dish for your holiday meals with its creamy, cheesy goodness.
 Frozen spinach is mixed with a classic Mornay sauce accented with caramelized onions.
-It’s topped with both Gruyère cheese and freshly grated Parmesan cheese to create an unforgettable dish.
-As added bonuses, it can be made ahead of time and produces amazing leftovers.
+It’s topped with both Gruyรจre cheese and freshly grated Parmesan cheese to create an unforgettable dish.
+As an added bonus, it can be made ahead of time and produces amazing leftovers.

 Health Benefits of Spinach